jayoharedee/react-boiler/README.md

 If you want to configure a mock api using json-server, you can run `npm run mock:api`

 In the scripts folder you'll find both a `deploy.sh` and a `scaffold_component.sh`.
-Below you'll find details on how these shell scripts can be used and info on how they're currently being used.
+Below you'll find details on how these shell scripts can be used.

 ### deploy.sh
 This script is currently being used by [Travis CI](https://travis-ci.com) for deployments.
 Inside the [Travis Config File](./.travis.yml), you'll see that the deploy service is currently set to script.
 Right now I have the deploy script using [Zeit's](https://zeit.co) CLI tool for deploys.
 Travis will run this script and deploy to Zeit for me.

+By default, the deployment lifecycle is commented out in the [deploy](./scripts/deploy.sh) shell script so if you want to run deploys, you'll have to wire that up to your preference.

 ### scaffold_component.sh
 If you run this script, a new component will be generated in [src/js/components](./src/js/components).